Yuen Yuen Ang

 Award-winning political economist - bridging East-West and shaping new paradigms for a disrupted, multipolar world

 Yuen Yuen Ang is the Alfred Chandler Chair Professor of Political Economy at Johns Hopkins University.
-Ang’s work opens new ways of thinking for a disrupted, multipolar world—marrying deep China expertise with big-picture insights on global transformation and thought.
+Her work opens new ways of thinking for a disrupted, multipolar world—marrying deep China expertise with big-picture insights on global transformation and thought.
 Her cross-disciplinary research has received multiple awards across political science, sociology, and economics.
-Named among the world’s 100 Most Influential Academics in Government by Apolitical, her scholarship reaches audiences in business, media, and public policy.
+Named among the world’s 100 Most Influential Academics in Government by Apolitical, her work reaches audiences in business, media, and public policy.

 Impact & Resonance